openconnect/recipes/ocserv-certificates-letsencrypt.md

 ACCEPT          net     $FW     udp     443
 ```

-- configure policies to allow VPN traffic between openconnect clients and devices in your local network by adding the below lines in shorewall policy file: etc/shorewall/policy
+- Configure policies to allow VPN traffic between openconnect clients and devices in your local network by adding the below lines in shorewall policy file: etc/shorewall/policy
 ```
 loc     ocs     ACCEPT
 ocs     loc     ACCEPT
 ```
 **NOTE3** if you do not want all traffic to be allowed between ocserv and local network, create specific rules in the /etc/shorewall/rules file instead.

-- check, restart, and save shorewall rules:
+- Check, restart, and save shorewall rules:
 ```
 shorewall check
 shorewall restart